libra/website/docs/my-first-transaction.md

 ### Congratulations!

-You have successfully executed your transaction on the Libra testnet and transferred 10 Libra from Alice's account to Bob's account!
+You have successfully executed your transaction on the Libra testnet and transferred 10 Libra from Alice’s account to Bob’s account!

 ## Troubleshooting